Compositional Dictionaries for Domain Adaptive Face Recognition: Conclusion

 \section{Conclusion}

 We presented an approach to learn domain adaptive dictionaries for face recognition across pose and illumination domain shifts.
 With a learned domain base dictionary, an unknown face image is decomposed into subject codes, pose codes and illumination codes.
 Subject codes are consistent across domains, and enable pose and illumination insensitive face recognition.
 Pose and illumination codes can be used to estimate the pose and lighting condition of the face.
-The proposed method can be generalized for multilinear face image analysis, however, more experimental validations are needed.
-We also plan to evaluate the usefulness of our domain adaptive dictionary learning framework in applications other than face recognition.
+We plan to evaluate the proposed framework in representing 3D faces.
+A face image captured by a RGB-D camera provides projected 2D images at various poses.
+Together with synthesized light sources, we can construct the proposed domain base dictionary; and the learned dictionary can then be used to decompose any given 2D face image for domain-invariant subject representation.
+We will also experiment the proposed method as a novel way to synthesize more training samples from unseen pose and illumination conditions.